YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BC](https://azurlane.koumakan.jp/w/images/1/12/IzumoChibi.png "Izumo") - **[IJN Izumo](https://azurlane.koumakan.jp/Izumo)**
 * Skill:
-  * 70% chance on Main Gun fire, launch a fixed linear AP barrage.
+  * Upon firing the Main Gun, 70% chance to launch a [barrage](http://p4.qhimg.com/t0127a2b079a4ccebab.gif)
+    * The 36 NEEDLES are modified by 120% of Izumo's FP and deal 104 base damage with 50/135/120 modifiers.
   * Take -35% AP damage, but take +6% Ignition damage and extends Ignition duration by 3s.
   * Deal +15% damage vs Sirens.